nash403/hnze.dev/content/pages/en/contact-me.md

 ---
-title: Let's Build Something Great Together
+title: Hire a Senior Full-Stack Vue.js/Nuxt.js Developer | Honoré Nintunze
-description: Learn more about Honoré Nintunze, passionate full-stack web developer
+description: Work with Honoré Nintunze for expert web development, product engineering, and technical consulting.

 headerTitle: Let's Build Something Great Together
 headerSubTitle: Looking for expert support?
 Need help launching, improving, or scaling your product?
 I'd love to hear about it, I can help.
 headerTags: